mabmdevx/mxus-tot-track-php/README.md

 # Tot Track

-## Description
-- Tot Track - A baby care journal and analytics webapp written in PHP.
+Tot Track - A baby care journal and analytics webapp written in PHP.

+## Features
 - Track feedings, diaper changes and sleep.
 - Get analytics from the data entered.

-## Tech Stack
-- Tech Stack: PHP, MySQL, HTML, CSS, JS, Bootstrap, Apache
-- WebApp Architecture: Postback
-- Tool/Services Used:
-    - Statcounter
-    - Backblaze

-## Features
 - Authentication and Session management
 - Login "Remember Me" feature to avoid the hassle of repetitive login
 - Bootstrap theme